Boarding at the College

 Mount Kelly has over 300 pupils at the College, just over half of whom are boarders.

-Boarders and day pupils are valued equally, and every pupil belongs to one of our five houses: Courtenay, Marwood, Newton, School House and Conway.
+Boarders and day pupils are valued equally, and every pupil belongs to one of our six houses: Courtenay, Marwood, Newton, and School House for boarders and Conway and Russell House for day pupils.
 Each house has its own identity, however family values such as mutual respect, tolerance for others and kindness form the core principles for everyone and guide everything we do.

 Our dedicated house teams provide twenty-four hour support and are always there for the children.
 The pastoral system is overseen by our Deputy Head (Pastoral), Drew Bott, who always welcomes the opportunity to talk to pupils and parents about their needs and how we can best support them through these formative years.